SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cloudpassage-halo.md

 22. You are done for the first Lambda code!
 You can follow the same steps to configure **Lambda for Halo_metrics_to_SumoLogic**.

-## Install the CloudPassage Halo App and view the Dashboards
+## Install the CloudPassage Halo App

-### Install the Sumo Logic App
-29

 Now that you have configured CloudPassage Halo, install the Sumo Logic App for CloudPassage Halo to take advantage of the preconfigured searches and [dashboards](https://help.sumologic.com/07Sumo-Logic-Apps/22Security_and_Threat_Detection/CloudPassage_Halo/03CloudPassage-Halo-App-Dashboards#Dashboards) to analyze your data.